Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Theoretical Derivation

 where $n_{pi}$ is the number density of the phase $i$ particles.
 For each phase, mean velocity, $\bfit{U}_{pi}$, granular temperature, $\Tp{i}$, mean charge, $Q_{pi}$, and charge variance, $\mathcal{Q}_{pi}$, are then defined as:

 where $\bfit{c}_{pi}'$ is the fluctuating phase velocity and $q_{pi}'$ is the fluctuating phase charge.
+The fluctuating phase velocity is defined as the difference between phase and mean velocities; $\bfit{c}_{pi}' = \bfit{c}_{pi} - \Uv{i}$.
 Averaging the Boltzmann Equation \eqref{Eq:BoltzmannEquation} over a range of velocities and charges and using the relation $n_{pi}m_{pi} = \alpha_{pi}\rho_{pi}$, the Enskog equation is obtained:

 where $\alpha_{pi}$ is the solid volume fraction, $\rho_{pi}$ is the density and $m_{pi}$ is the mass of a particle in the discrete phase $i$.
 The two terms on the left-hand-side represent the transport of a quantity $\psi_{pi}$, the first term on the right-hand-side represents the rate of change of the quantity averaging over collisions and the last term represents the external force (herein, it is the electrostatic force) acting on the particles.
 To close the system, the collisional operator, $\mathcal{C}(m_{pi}\psi_{pi})$, needs to be modelled.
 For a binary mixture of particles, the rate of change of a property due to collisions can be decomposed into the flux and source terms by following \cite{jenkins_balance_1987}: